kay-lambdadelta/multiemu/shell/destinezite/readme.md

 # Destinezite

-This is the multiemu shell for desktop type platforms.
+This is the fluxemu shell for desktop type platforms.